Image

 8:00 am

 Building, owning, and maintaining your personal brand is an essential component of long-term success.
 While many of us hate being in front of a camera, a headshot is front and center in your branding message.
-It’s essential to make sure that your ‘first look’ creates the best possible first impression.
+It’s essential to ensure your ‘first look’ creates the best possible first impression.
 Below are some tips and tricks for getting a great headshot.

 Go Pro

 We’ve all done it.
 We’ve somehow had the stars align for a fantastic selfie, or maybe a friend has managed to snap a great candid shot that you love.
-However, for a headshot, pro is the only way to go.
+However, for a headshot, pro is the best way to go.
 Just like you are a professional and an expert in what you do, some photographers specialize in headshots.
 Professional photographers have the right equipment and know just how to get the image you want.
-They will work with you to set a tone, coach you on how to pose, guide you in your wardrobe choices and setting, and even edit the final images for you.
+They will work with you to set a tone, coach you on posing, guide your wardrobe and setting choices, and even edit the final images for you.

 Professional Headshot - Go Pro

 You’ll want to do some research in your area to find the right photographer.
 Make sure you read reviews, look at their portfolio, and ask if they have previous clients you can speak with about their experience.
-In the same way, you want your clients to feel comfortable working with you, and you need to be comfortable and confident in your photographer.
+In the same way, you want your clients to feel comfortable working with you, and you need to be comfortable and confident in your own role as a photographer.

-You’ll also want to consider hiring hair and makeup experts.
-Hair and makeup for being in front of the camera differ from what most people choose daily.
-Having pros on-hand can help relieve the pressure, so you are relaxed instead of frazzled as you step in front of the camera.
-These pros will make sure your look works and can save you money in the long run by keeping the photographer from having to spend a lot of time doing touch-ups to the images.
+You’ll may want to consider hiring hair and makeup professionals.
+Hair and makeup for being in front of the camera differ from what most people choose for daily use.
+Having a pro touch can help relieve the pressure, so you are relaxed instead of frazzled as you step in front of the camera.

 Tone